Megachile pluto Smith, 1860

 IUCN RedList status: Vulnerable

 A single specimen was collected in 1858 or 1859 by Alfred Russel Wallace.
 The species then went missing until it was rediscovered by Adam Messer in 1981.
-It then went missing a second time until it was collected on Bacan in February 2018.
+It then allegedly went missing a second time until it was collected on Bacan in February 2018, but a museum specimen had been collected during the 1990's.

 Bacan, Halmahera and Tidore, North Moluccas, Indonesia